njordhov/droidbox/README.md

     {:user {:plugins [ [lein-droid "0.2.3"] ] :android {:sdk-path "~/android/sdk"}}}

-The sdk path shoud be the same as downloaded previously.

 Troubleshooting:
-if the profiles.clj doesn't seem to take efect (so no droid task) consider installing it manually:
+if the profiles.clj doesn't seem to take effect (so no droid task) consider installing it manually:

     lein plugin install lein-droid "0.2.3"

+## Generate Key

+Generate a key for releases:

+    mkdir ~/.android/
+    keytool -genkey -v -keystore ~/.android/debug.keystore -storepass android -alias androiddebugkey -keypass android -dname "CN=Android Debug,O=Android,C=US" -keyalg RSA -keysize 2048

+Later you can use the path to the key in the profile.clj file.

 ## Final Steps